 - 1. What are the steps in the pricing framework? - 2.
 In addition to profit-oriented objectives, what other types of pricing objectives do firms utilize?

-This page titled 15.1: The Pricing Framework and a Firm's Pricing Objectives is shared under a CC BY-NC-SA 3.0 license and was authored, remixed, and/or curated by Anonymous via source content that was edited to the style and standards of the LibreTexts platform.
+This page titled 15.1: The Pricing Framework and a Firm's Pricing Objectives is shared under a CC BY-NC-SA license and was authored, remixed, and/or curated by Anonymous.